-A lot of us nurses deal with different people everyday.
+A lot of us nurses deal with different people every day.
 As they say, there are difficult patients…and there are difficult doctors as well.
-There are those doctors who would embarrass a nurse in front of patients, making the nurse feel so little and as if he did not study anything.
+Those doctors would embarrass a nurse in front of patients, making the nurse feel so little and as if he did not study anything.
 There are also those doctors who will still find fault in what you do, even if you managed a situation based on what standards of practice allow you to do.
 I am sure all of us have experienced these doctors.
-In line with this, here are some tips to ensure that we are not degraded by these unscrupulous people.
+In line with this, here are some tips to ensure that these unscrupulous people do not degrade us.

 1. Make a thorough patient assessment.

 Never call an Attending Physician (even a resident) for referral unless you have taken a thorough assessment of the situation.
-Make sure that when you dial that number, you have all the data that is required and that you have the patient’s chart with you.
-Make sure to make a fast, but complete assessment in relation to what you are referring for.
-Do not be like other nurses who refer without even taking important parameters such as HR and Blood Pressure.
+Make sure that when you dial that number, you have all the required data and that you have the patient’s chart with you.
+Make sure to make a fast but complete assessment about what you are referring to.
+Do not be like other nurses who refer without even taking important HR and blood pressure parameters.
 Show you are professional enough in assessment.

-2. Make sure that what you are referring is worthy of referral.
+2. Make sure that what you are referring to is worthy of referral.

-Always be 100% sure that what you are referring is worthy of immediate attention.
-Remember that you are going to call a person at a specific time, and on the spot, and regardless of what he does.
+Always be 100% sure that what you are referring to is worthy of immediate attention.
+Remember that you will call a person at a specific time, and on the spot, and regardless of what he does.
 Make sure that what you are reporting is indeed important.
-If you can do something within the cope of nursing practice to address the problem, do something about it.
+If you can do something within the scope of nursing practice to address the problem, do something about it.
 Ask your charge nurse if you have any doubts.